Siwakrit/Golang-Test/README.md

 ## Conclusion

 This User Management API provides a secure, scalable foundation for user authentication and profile management.
 The gRPC implementation offers high performance, while MongoDB provides flexible data storage.
 JWT authentication ensures secure access control, and the clean architecture makes the code maintainable and extensible.

+The recent refactoring has significantly improved the project structure by:

+1. **Improving Code Organization**: Logical separation of concerns into domain-specific files
+2. **Enhancing Maintainability**: Smaller, focused files that are easier to understand and maintain
+3. **Promoting Reusability**: Shared utilities and authentication functions for consistent implementation
+4. **Supporting Scalability**: Well-structured code that can easily accommodate new features
+5. **Following Best Practices**: Adhering to modern Go project structure and domain-driven design principles

 For questions or contributions, please open an issue or pull request on the GitHub repository.